amanvelani/CIS687-Assignments/README.md

 All code for this assignment should be in package edu.syr.hw1.
 Follow the same convention for future assignments, i.e. code for homework 2 should be in package edu.syr.hw2 and so on.
-For the most part your submissions will be graded by running unit tests.
+For the most part, your submissions will be graded by running unit tests.
 Don't change the structure of any code given to you as part of the assignment.
-More specifically, class names, method signatures, field visibility should not be changed.
+More specifically, class names, method signatures, and field visibility should not be changed.
 Check with the TA for specific questions.
-1. Write a class, Hello, which has a main method which prints "Hello World" to stdout.
+1. Write a class, Hello, which has a main method that prints "Hello World" to stdout.
 This class will be run like so: java -cp . edu/syr/hw1/Hello

 2. Write a class, Greeting, which has a method greet(), which prints "Hello World" to stdout.
 This class will be run like so: